 on the Kokoda Trail Japanese offer fierce resistance to Australians pushing

 NE in the vicinity of Templeton's Crossing.
 C-47s begin flying

-Guadalcanal - Japanese battleships Chokai and Kinugasa shell Henderson Field.
+IJN: Japanese battleships Chokai and Kinugasa shelling Henderson Field on Guadalcanal.
+Afterwards,

 48 out of 90 American aircraft are destroyed.